Unicode compatibility characters: Rich text compatibility characters

 Many of the subscript and superscript characters are actually semantically distinct characters from the International Phonetic Alphabet and other writing systems and do not really fall in the category of rich text.
-However, others simply constitute rich text presentation forms of other Greek, Latin and numeral characters.
+However, others simply constitute rich text presentation forms of other Greek, Latin, and numeral characters.
 These rich text superscript and subscript characters therefore properly belong to this category of rich text compatibility characters.
 Most of these are in the "Superscripts and Subscripts" or the "Basic Latin" blocks.

-For all of these rich text compatibility characters the display of glyphs is typically distinct from their compatibility decomposition (related) characters.
+For all of these rich text compatibility characters, the display of glyphs is typically distinct from their compatibility decomposition (related) characters.
 However, these are considered compatibility characters and discouraged for use by the Unicode consortium because they are not plain text characters, which is what Unicode seeks to support with its UCS and associated protocols.
-Rich text should be handled through non-Unicode protocols such as HTML, CSS, RTF and other such protocols.
+Rich text should be handled through non-Unicode protocols such as HTML, CSS, RTF and others.